Mildred Dixon: Early life

 They started a relationship in 1928 and, in 1930, Dixon and Ellington moved in together at 381 Edgecombe Avenue, Apt.
 142, Sugar Hill, Manhattan.
 Their household included Ellington's son and his parents.
-While Dixon was Ellington's companion (1928 – 1938), she worked as manager of his company Tempo Music.
+While Dixon was Ellington's companion (1928–1938), she worked as manager of his company Tempo Music.
 During this decade, Ellington wrote his most famous works: "It Don't Mean a Thing (If It Ain't Got That Swing)" (1932); "Mood Indigo" (1930), "Sophisticated Lady" (1933), "Solitude" (1934), and "In a Sentimental Mood" (1935).

-When Dixon moved in with Ellington, his son Mercer Ellington was age 10.
+When Dixon moved in with Ellington, his son Mercer Ellington was 10 years old.
 Mercer later wrote in his biography of his father that he considered Dixon his mother, as he lived with her for a decade.
-Mercer wrote: "She had innate class comparable to Ellington’s own."
+Mercer wrote: "She had innate class comparable to Ellington's own."

-Their relationship ended after he became involved with someone else.
+Their relationship ended after he became involved with Beatrice "Evie" Ellis.
+She later went on to work in music publishing.